-5.3.1Specifications for incoming seeds
+5.3.1 Specifications for incoming seeds

-- Sprout producers should recommend that seed producers adopt good agricultural practices and provide evidence that the product was grown according to section 3 of this Annex and the Draft Code of Practice for the Primary Production and Packing of Fresh Fruits and Vegetables. - Sprout producers should obtain certificates of analysis for microbial pathogens of concern, if available, from seed producers or distributors for each incoming lot.
+- Sprout producers should recommend that seed producers adopt good agricultural practices and provide evidence that the product was grown according to section 3 of this Annex and the Draft Code of Practice for the Primary Production and Packing of Fresh Fruits and Vegetables. - Seed and sprout producers should obtain assurance from seed producers or distributors that chemical residues of each incoming lot are within the limits established by the Codex Alimentarius Commission and, where appropriate, they should obtain certificates of analysis for microbial pathogens of concern.

-5.3.2Control of incoming seeds
+5.3.2 Control of incoming seeds